cmu-phil/py-tetrad/pytetrad/R/README.md

 We give these instructions below.

-1.If you don't have one, install a Java JDK.
+* If you don't have one, install a Java JDK.
 Any version 1.8+ (i.e., 8+) will do for this.
 For very verbose isntrucitons, see [here](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).

-1. In the file ~/.bash_profile, add this line:
+* In the file ~/.bash_profile, add this line:

 export JAVA_HOME=[..path..to...your...java...jdk...]

 and save.
 If you don't know where you JDK is, in a Terminal window type `which java`.

-1. Make sure you are using the latest Python--at least 3.7--if not, [update it](https://www.pythoncentral.io/how-to-update-python/).
+* Make sure you are using the latest Python--at least 3.7--if not, [update it](https://www.pythoncentral.io/how-to-update-python/).

-1. In a new Terminal window (to grab the JAVA_HOME you just set), do some pip installs:
+* In a new Terminal window (to grab the JAVA_HOME you just set), do some pip installs:

 pip install causal-learn
 pip install JPype1

-1. Finally, (for instance, on a Mac), in your User direction (~), type the following to clone this repository:
+* Finally, (for instance, on a Mac), in your User direction (~), type the following to clone this repository:

 ```
 git clone https://github.com/cmu-phil/py-tetrad/